adrhc/spring-boot-kstreams-tutorial/README.md

+# About
+This is an introduction to Kafka Streams with Spring Boot.

 # Context
 It's about a person having a bank account with 2 cards attached: his own and one for his wife.
 The client wants to be notified when a daily-expenses threshold is exceeded or one related to a period (e.g. 3 days, 1 month, etc).

 # Setup
 ```bash
 export CONFLUENT_HOME="/home/adr/tools/confluent/confluent-5.5.0"